Welcome to a Life-Giving Approach:

 4. Prioritizes Connection Over Consumption

-• With Knowledge: Through living books that inspire deep thinking and imagination.
+• With Knowledge – Engaging with living books that spark imagination, inspire deep thought, and cultivate wisdom.

-• With Others: Developing habits like empathy, respect, and attentiveness prepares children to engage meaningfully with people around them.
+• With Others – Developing habits of empathy, respect, and attentiveness equips children to engage meaningfully with the people around them.

 5. Prepares Children for a Life of Meaning, Not Just a Career

-6. Offers a Timeless, Grounded Alternative to Anxiety Inducing Education
+6. Provides a Timeless, Grounded Alternative to Anxiety Inducing Education

 Who Benefits from a Charlotte Mason Education?